Skip to main content

 BC Aviation Museum

 Ever wonder what it feels like to stand next to something truly gigantic?
-Visit the BC Aviation Museum in Victoria and see the legendary Hawaii Mars water bomber—the sheer size alone will leave you speechless.
+Visit the BC Aviation Museum in Victoria and see the legendary Hawaii Mars water bomber (the sheer size alone will leave you speechless!).
 Located right by the airport, this spot is paradise for aviation fans and curious visitors of all ages.
 At the BC Aviation Museum, you’ll wander through fascinating exhibits featuring historic aircraft, engines, and aviation artifacts, and even step inside some of the planes themselves.
 With hands-on displays, model collections, and stories of daring pilots, there’s always something to ignite your imagination for sky-high adventure.
+Located in Sidney, it's a bit of a drive from Victoria (about 40-minutes), but if you're coming from the mainland, it makes a great stop on the way back to the ferry terminal.

 A couple children explore the exhibits at the Shaw Centre for the Salish Sea an educational aquarium in Victoria, BC